mr-poston-cs/apcsp-b/curriculum/web/js_practice.md

 # JS practice problems

-- Sign up for a [CodeSandbox account](https://codesandbox.io/signin) with your GitHub account
+- Sign up for a [CodeSandbox account](https://codesandbox.io/signin) with your GitHub account.
+- Your starter code contains an HTML page, and stylesheet.
+- This has a new folder structure more like what you would see in real life.
+There is a *css* folder that has your main stylesheet, *styles.css* as well as a *normalize.css* to make sure the styles render consistently in all browsers.
+You'll also find an *img* folder with two images, and your JavaScript file, *script.js*, is in the *js* folder.

+In this practice problem, you will practice linking your JS file to your HTML file, then change the `style` and `innerText` properties with `querySelector()`

 ### Let's get started